MarcGamesons/minecraft-thegamesons-datapack/README.md

 	+ They now have 1 feather, 1 chicken and 1 egg as guaranteed drops.
 + Changed loot table of wither skeletons.
 	+ Increase the chance of "Wither Skeleton skulls" but you now need the "Looting" enchantment for them to drop.

+---

+The Gamesons Datapack v1.0.0 was tested with Minecraft version 1.13.2.